M.A., Early Childhood,

 B.S., Occupational Therapy, San Jose State University

 Nisa has advocated for her own and others children in public and private schools, therapeutic programs and elsewhere.
-Her most recent professional experiences was with the Western Institute of Neurodevelopmental Studies and Interventions (WINSi), where she set up an Occupational Therapy clinic and developed and ran the Occupational Therapy program in coordination with Dr. Kytja Voeller and colleagues.
-This year she has joined Temple Grandin School as Director of Support Services, developing curriculum for and teaching a life skills class (Real World 101) in cooperation with TGS colleagues and Perspectives program staff.
+Her most recent professional experience was with the Western Institute of Neurodevelopmental Studies and Interventions (WINSi), where she set up an Occupational Therapy clinic and developed and ran the Occupational Therapy program in coordination with Dr. Kytja Voeller and colleagues.
+Nisa has been with Temple Grandin School from its inception and continues to participate in program development, including life skills programming for the benefit of current and future TGS students and their families.

 M.A.
-Special Education, Moderate to Severe Disabilities; Ohio State University
+Special Ed., Moderate to Severe Disabilities; Ohio State Univ.

 B.A.
-Special Education, Learning Disabilities, Language Arts; Michigan State University
+Special Ed., Learning Disabilities, Lang.
+Arts; Mich.
+State Univ.

 Abbey has had experience working with individuals between the ages of 3 and 26 years old with a range from mild to severe disabilities.
 While the majority of her work has focused on behavior modification and interventions, she has also directed theater productions, taught functional life skills, and lead academic instruction to all ages and all abilities.
 She is passionate about creating behavior interventions that are functional and feasible to implement not only throughout the school day, but also at home.
 She believes in constant and consistent reinforcement of all appropriate behavior in order to decrease the unexpected or maladaptive behaviors that hinder a child’s ability to function throughout the school day and in the community.